phylogeny-lab/phylogeny-lab/README.md

 ```

 ## Ethos & License
 **We believe tools which aid in scientific research should be entirely free and auditable by its community of users.** This makes it easier for those who are not part of an academic institution, or perhaps don't have the funds to purchase an expensive software license to participate in active research.
 Open source software lowers the cost of research and allows users to "scratch their own itch" so to speak, by adding features they and others will find useful.
-Therefore, Genome lab's codebase is 100% open source and packaged with the GNU GPL 3.0 license.
+Therefore, Phylogeny lab's codebase is 100% open source and packaged with the GNU GPL 3.0 license.
 This grants anyone the ability to modify or redistribute so long as the source code remains freely available.
 If you have no ethics and wish to commercialise this software for your own gain, this is permitted within the license.
-However, it is not recommended since we plan to make this software freely available in an easily downloadable format in the future.
+However, it is not recommended since we plan to make this software freely available in an easily downloadable source in the future.

 ## Roadmap